suthaharan/react-traverse-2021/readme.md

 - ReactJS is a library for building interfaces.
 - Gives you a structure for the view layer
 - React is the V in the MVC
-- JS - Dynamic markup
+- JSX - Dynamic markup
 - Interactive UI's with Virtual DOM
 - Performance and testing
 - Good handle on data types, variables, functions, loops, promises, async programming, array methods like forEach() & map(), fetch API and making HTTP requests